-1.3 Should such a student fail to formally submit the thesis to the Research & Enterprise Training Institute for examination within the maximum permissible completion time relevant to the mode of study as set out in the university's 'Academic Regulations for Postgraduate Research Awards', the decision whether to permit a student to continue to study beyond this point rests with the Faculty Research Degrees Committee.
-Should such a continuation of study be permitted, the payment of tuition fees from this point until the thesis is formally submitted to the Research & Enterprise Training Institute for examination will continue to be in accordance with paragraphs 1.1 and 1.2 of this section.
+1.3 Should such a student fail to submit their draft thesis to the Research & Enterprise Training Institute for examination within the maximum registration period as set out in the university's 'Academic Regulations for Postgraduate Research Awards', an extension to registration must be sought from the Faculty Research Degrees Committee.
+Should an extension to registration be approved, tuition fees will become payable until the thesis is formally submitted to RETI for examination in accordance with sections 1.1 and 1.2 above.